Blog / Guide

 Self-employed Canadians report home office expenses on Form T2125, the same form where you report all business income and expenses.

 You’ll fill out the “Calculation of business-use-of-home expenses” section, which asks for your total home expenses and your business-use percentage.
-The CRA’s guide on home office expenses walks through each line.
+The CRA’s guide for self-employed business-use-of-home expenses walks through each line.

 If you’re earning enough to be tracking GST/HST, your home office expenses are just one part of a larger set of deductions worth getting right.
 For the full picture on what’s deductible and how freelance taxes work in Canada, see our freelance taxes 101 guide.